-In 1988, Hunt & Hunt became one of the first foreign law firms to enter the Chinese market.
+In 1987, Hunt & Hunt became one of the first foreign law firms to enter the Chinese market.
 Since then, our experience, community ties and relationships have continued to strengthen and grow.
 We have close connections with lawyers in China, including former Hunt & Hunt Consultant Hongliang Liu, who still works as a Consultant for Hunt & Hunt and is based in Shanghai.

 We help Chinese businesses select and establish business partners, trading entities and joint ventures in Australia, as well as help establish equity and cooperative joint ventures, WOFEs and representative offices in China.
 We have assisted investors from China in joint ventures across a variety of industries including mining and resources, agriculture, health, aged care and property.